meltano/sdk/docs/dev_guide.md

      `project_id` value.
    - If not provided, the user-provided config dictionary will automatically be scanned for possible query parameters.
+2. `get_request_payload` method - (Optional.)
+Override this method if your API requires you to use submit a "POST" a query payload along with the request.
+   - This is not needed for REST APIs which use the HTTP GET method.
-2. `post_process` method - (Optional.)
+3. `post_process` method - (Optional.)
 This method gives us an opportunity to "clean up" the results prior to returning them to the downstream tap - for instance: cleaning, renaming, or appending the list of properties returned by the API.
    - For our GitLab example, no cleansing was necessary and we passed along the result directly as received from the API endpoint.